hunThubSpace/BB-BugBountyBash/README.md

 ---

 ### 6. **`bb_cidr_remove_cdn`**
-The `bb_cidr_remove_cdn` function processes CIDR notation input to identify and remove IP ranges associated with Content Delivery Networks (CDNs).
-It accepts input either from a file (if a valid filename is provided) or directly from standard input, using `mapcidr` to handle the CIDR ranges and `cdncheck` to filter out the CDN-associated addresses, both in silent mode to suppress unnecessary output.
+Removes CDN IP addresses from a list of CIDR notations using the `mapcidr` and `cdncheck` tools.

 ```sh
 bb_cidr_remove_cdn() {